Website Help and Frequently Asked Questions (FAQ)

 How can the contents of these web pages be printed?

 For some pages, there is a PDF version of the page available.
-The PDF format may produce a better printed page, but there are differences among browsers and systems that make it difficult to predict exactly how to deal with a PDF document; see this PDF help FAQ for more information.
+The PDF format may produce a better printed page, but there are differences among browsers and systems that make it difficult to predict exactly how to deal with a PDF document; see the PDF help FAQ below for more information.

 Why are there PDF versions of some pages, and how does one deal with them?